Adi1200/Odyssey346.github.io/content/mail.md

 ---
 # Well, like most people, I have an email address.

-My e-mail address is [odyssey346@disroot.org](mailto:odyssey346@disroot.org).
-I have other e-mail addresses than this one, but this is the one I'd like you to use.
+My e-mail address is [hi@odyssey346.dev](mailto:hi@odyssey346.dev).
+I have other e-mail addresses, but I primarily use this one for contact.

-If you need my public key, [here it is.](../files/odyssey_email_pub.asc)